 Organizing student data sheets and additional IEP data can be a daunting task without the right tools.
-As a special educator, I feel like I've tried every data collection organizational system there is – sometimes twice – and there's always pros and cons to each.
+As a special educator, I feel like I've tried every data folder organization system there is – sometimes twice – and there's always pros and cons to each.

 Data File Organization – Here's what I was looking for:

 Organized by student – this may seem obvious, but I did once try to organize my classroom data collection by content subject (i.e.: all running records in one place) and chronologically (Quarter 1, 2…).
 By far, the best system that worked for getting – and staying – organized was for each student to have their own file folder.

 Flexible – this is EVERYTHING!
 If you're a special educator reading this, I'm sure you already know that every student in the special education classroom is unique and the data collection we are taking also varies from student to student.

 Sustainable – even if you have the BEST data organization system, it won't be helpful if it's not easy to sustain.
 This means papers can easily be added and then found again when you need to reference them.
 This also means that you can get a quick overview summary of progress on IEP goals “at a glance.”

 What organizational system met ALL the criteria?

 Student file folders are the BEST system for keeping all data records together – before, during, and after data collection.

 BEFORE Data Collection

 Prepare student folders as much as possible before collecting data.
 I like to fill the folders with any assessments I already know I will need.
 For example, if I know I'll be conducting performance assessments on letter or number ID based on a child's IEP goals, I'll be sure to print and copy data collection pages and place them inside the folder.

 Reading comprehension goals?
 Print out one-page passages and tuck them into the file folder so they are ready to go when you need them.